microsoft/kernel-memory/dotnet/CoreLib/MemoryStorage/Qdrant/README.md

 ﻿Notes about Qdrant:

-* Record keys (ie point IDs) can only be GUID or INT.
-Custom strings keys are not supported.
-To use custom string keys the code uses a payload field.
+* Record keys (point IDs) are limited to GUID or INT formats.
+To utilize custom string keys, each point has a custom "id" payload field used to identify records.
+This methods requires one extra request during upsert operations, to obtain the point ID required.
-  This forces every upsert to check if a record exists first and to fetch the point ID required for sending update requests.

-* Similarity search results are sorted alphabetically, not by similarity.
-  This forces clients to download all the results and sort them locally before returning the list.
-This also blocks from streaming results.

-* Search by payload requires an empty vector even if not used.
-This forces clients searching by payload values to know the size of vectors.
+* Qdrant returns similarity search results sorted in alphabetical order, rather than by similarity.
+To present results sorted by relevance, starting from the most relevant, all search results are downloaded and sorted in memory first, before being returned to the user.